 Quora isn’t just a site for engaging with and building an online community — it's also a great place to find ideas for your blog.

 You can implement a similar strategy on Twitter, using Twitter Topics.
-Launched in 2019, Twitter Topics is a new feature that allows users to select and follow trends they're interested in from a list of "Topics."
+It allows users to select and follow trends they're interested in from a list of "Topics."

 For example, say you follow the Topic "SEO."
 Then news and tweets related to SEO will start showing up in your Twitter feed automatically.
 This will help you stay up to date on the latest discussions around SEO, which can inform your blog strategy.